mint-lab/mint_cart_ros/README.md

-# Mint Cart for ROS2
+# MINT Cart for ROS2

 **mint_cart_ros** is a package for **MINT-CART** of [MINT LAB](https://mint-lab.github.io/) to get dataset and test sensor fusion.